tomopfuku/tomopfuku.github.io/projects.md

 ## Theory of evolutionary inference

-How much can our data tell us about the
+How much can our data tell us about the past processes that shaped empirical patterns in morphological and molecular evolution?
+I am particularly interested in mapping out the inferential boundaries of evolutionary models to understand our capabilities and limitations when attempting to link the population processes driving major episodes of phenotypic change.
+I am further interested in linking molecular and phenotypic evolution by developing scaleable computational methods that analyze complex and covarying patterns across varied data types.